 2.7.1.
-3.2.17.
-The board is responsible for establishing and overseeing internal controls and audit.
+3.2.17.The board is responsibleGovernance arrangements should establish and provide for establishing and overseeingappropriate oversight of internal controls and audit.
 An FMIA securities settlement facility should have sound internal control policies and procedures to help manage its risks.
-For example, as part of a variety of risk controls, the board should ensure that there are adequate internal controls to protect against the misuse of confidential information.
-An FMIA securities settlement facility should also have an effective internal-audit function, with sufficient resources and independence from management to provide, among other activities, a rigorous and independent assessment of the effectiveness of an FMI/sa securities settlement facility's risk-management and control processes (see also PrincipleSSF Standard 3 on the framework for the comprehensive management of risks).
-The board will typically establish an audit committee to oversee the internal-audit function.
-In addition to reporting to senior management, the audit function should have regular access to the board through an additional reporting line.
+For example, as part of a variety of risk controls, the boardgovernance arrangements should ensure that there are adequate internal controls to protect against the misuse of confidential information.
+An FMIA securities settlement facility should also have an effective internal audit function, with sufficient resources and independence from management to provide, among other activities, a rigorous and independent assessment of the effectiveness of an FMI'sa securities settlement facility's risk -management and control processes (see also PrincipleSSF Standard 3 on the framework for the comprehensive management of risks).
+The board willGovernance arrangements should typically establish an audit committee to oversee the internal audit function.
+In addition to reporting to senior management, the audit function should have regular access to the board (or equivalent) through an additional reporting line.